Saskatoon property taxes going up 4.7% in 2018 - Saskatoon | Globalnews.ca

 Half of the remaining $286,000 will be funded through property taxes, while city council voted to take the other $143,000 from a reserve fund.

-“For five years now, the MVA has been really in a tough spot because the province has either flat-lined its budget [or] now cut it,” said Mayor Charlie Clark.
+“For five years now, the MVA has been really in a tough spot because the province has either flat-lined its budget [or] now cut it,” Mayor Charlie Clark said.

 The city will review its funding relationship with the MVA in 2018.